The Partnership engages with the Barwon community throughout the year and takes our region’s priorities to the Victorian Government.

 But not all of our priorities require funding initiatives to get off the ground.

-The Partnership recently completed an Outcomes Roadmap - a summary of the key outcomes the Partnership is striving to achieve, the actions and key projects the Partnership is focusing on, and what success will look like for the region.
-This is a living document and will be updated going forward.
+The Partnership published an Outcomes Roadmap - a summary of the key long term outcomes the Partnership is striving to achieve and what success will look like for the region.
+The roadmap also includes a description of the actions and key projects the Partnership is focussing on.

 One way in which our Partnership priorities can be realised is through the Budget process.